Education in Pediatrics Across the Continuum (EPAC)

 • Certain you wish to remain at the University of Minnesota to complete your training

-• Interested and excited about participating in a pilot project in medical education
+• Interested and excited about participating in a competency based medical education program, that can be time variable.

 • Excited about starting your clinical training in a longitudinal clerkship with a pediatric focus